kristiansyrjanen/billystat/README.md

 ![Alt Text](https://i.imgur.com/O1JsSZs.gif)

 ## Actual training - Please note: at the time of writing, this section is still a work in progress.
-Things may changed and put simply, be completely wrong.
+Things may change and put simply, be completely wrong.
 We are still working out the best settings to yield the best results.
 #### Also make sure have your labeling tool ready.
 We recommend Yolo_mark, it seems to be the best one out there by far.

 Let's start by copying and editing our config file: